rafed/CompreGo/README.md

 ### Compile the project

-At first, download the project-

-Navigate to the source files
+At first, download the project and navigate to the source files

 ```
 cd CompreGo/comprego